- Both the Flagship 100% Equity Portfolio and its benchmark detracted in February.

 Cash Smart Secure continued to generate stable and positive returns

-- Cash Smart Enhanced generated a return of 0.2% in January.
+- Cash Smart Enhanced generated a return of 0.4% during the month.

 Cash Smart Ultra benefitted from allocation into longer duration and credit components

-- The largest contribution came from the PIMCO Low Duration Income Fund, which provided 0.8% in returns after a robust recovery from the initial market volatility.
-Other underlying funds, such as Fullerton Short Term Interest Rate Fund also delivered positive returns, supported by their shorter duration strategies.
+- The largest contribution came from the PIMCO Low Duration Income Fund, which provided 1.2% in returns.
+Other underlying funds, such as the Fullerton Short Term Interest Rate Fund, also delivered positive returns, supported by their relatively longer duration strategies.

 As the rate environment normalises, although with continued volatilities along the way, we observe that the returns of the three Cash Smart Portfolios align with their respective risk profiles.